Alimentos para el cerebro: qué comer, cuándo comer, recetas

 How does food affect your brain?

-Got a big test coming up?
+Got an important test coming up?
 Huge project at work?
 Or just feel you need to think a bit clearer?
 Your diet can play a big part in this.

-Dr Deborah Lee of Dr Fox Online Pharmacy explains what foods you should be eating to get the best out of your brain.
+Dr Deborah Lee of Dr Fox Online Pharmacy explains which foods you should be eating to get the best out of your brain.

-Dr Lee says obesity is also linked to poor brain health, with a lot of research linking being overweight to poor cognitive performance.
+Dr Lee says obesity is also linked to poor brain health, with a lot of research linking having overweight or obesity to poor cognitive performance.

 What is the MIND diet?

-Dr Lee says that the best brain food diet to follow to ensure you're getting the right nutrients is the MIND diet - a combination of the Mediterranean diet and the DASH (dietary approaches to stop hypertension) diet.
+Dr Lee says that the best brain food diet to follow to ensure you're getting the right nutrients is the Dieta MIND - a combination of the Mediterranean diet and the dietary approaches to stop hypertension (DASH) diet.

-A 2015 study of more than 1,000 elderly people without dementia, who were asked to complete a dietary questionnaire over 10 years, found those with the highest intake of MIND foods had the slowest risk of cognitive decline and lowest risk of dementia1.
+A 2015 study of more than 1,000 elderly people without dementia, who were asked to complete a dietary questionnaire over 10 years, found those with the highest intake of MIND foods had the slowest chance of cognitive decline and lowest likelihood of dementia.1

 The MIND diet lists 10 healthy brain foods, including: